1836 Naval Air Squadron: Single-seat fighter squadron (1943-1945)

 On 22 November, HMS Victorious along with her squadrons was reassigned to the newly established British Pacific Fleet (BPF).
 Operation Lentil followed, focusing on striking the oil refineries situated in Pangkalan Brandan, Northern Sumatra.
 Next was Operation Meridian which targeted Japanese oil resources in the Palembang region of southern Sumatra.
 Operation Iceberg subsequently commenced, aimed at neutralising six airfields located within the Sakishima Gunto.

 On June 30, the 47th Naval Fighter Wing was officially disbanded as the Admiralty transitioned to the United States model of Carrier Air Groups.
 In this new structure, all squadrons assigned to a carrier were organised into a Carrier Air Group (CAG).
 HMS Victorious was designated as No. 1 CAG, which included 1834, 1836, and 849 Naval Air Squadrons, commanded by Commander J.C.N.
 Shrubsole, RN.
 The squadron was re-equipped with a new variant of the Vought Corsair, specifically the FG-1D model produced by Goodyear, which was designated as the Corsair Mk IV by the Fleet Air Arm.

 The squadron participated in operations targeting mainland Japan, with a particular emphasis on objectives located in the Tokyo region.
 Following Victory over Japan Day, the carrier proceeded to Australia.
 In the post-war period, the squadron left its aircraft at RNAS Nowra (HMS Nabbington), situated near Sydney, Australia, before returning to the United Kingdom aboard the carrier, ultimately disbanding upon arrival on 31 October 1945.

 Royal Naval Volunteer Reserve Air Squadron

 Fighter squadron

-On 28 March 1953, 1836 Naval Air Squadron reformed at RNAS Culham (HMS Hornbill), Oxfordshire, England, as an Royal Naval Volunteer Reserve fighter squadron in the Southern Air Division, under the command of Lieutenant Commander(A) T.O.
+On 28 March 1953, 1836 Naval Air Squadron reformed at RNAS Culham (HMS Hornbill), Oxfordshire, England, as a Royal Naval Volunteer Reserve fighter squadron in the Southern Air Division, under the command of Lieutenant Commander(A) T.O.
 Adkin, RNVR.
 It was essentially a renaming of 1832B Naval Air Squadron.
 The squadron shared a pool of aircraft with 1832 and 1835 Naval Air Squadrons.
 The RNVR squadron disbanded on 10 March 1957 under the White Paper defence cuts of that year.